Travis Scott: 2021–present: Return to performing and Utopia

 From mid to late-2020, Scott began teasing his fourth studio album Utopia.
 On January 15, 2021, Scott released a remix of "Goosebumps" with producer HVME.
 After canceling the third annual Astroworld Fest due to the COVID-19 pandemic, Scott announced the return of the festival in 2021 and expanded it to a multi day format.
-On April 30, Scott was featured on "Durag Activity" by Baby Keem.
+On April 30, Scott was collaborated with Baby Keem on the song "Durag Activity" from his album The Melodic Blue.
 In June, Scott announced a collaboration between Dior and Cactus Jack for the 2022 Summer Men's collection.

-On August 28, Scott was featured on Kanye West's tenth studio album Donda on the song "Praise God" also with Baby Keem, whom Scott had previously collaborated with.
-On September 3, Scott appeared on Drake's Certified Lover Boy, on the song "Fair Trade", which peaked in the top 10 of the Hot 100 at number three.
+On August 28, Scott was featured on Kanye West's tenth studio album Donda on the song "Praise God" also with Baby Keem.
+On September 3, Scott appeared on Drake's Certified Lover Boy on the song "Fair Trade", which peaked in the top 10 of the Hot 100 at number three.
 On October 8, Don Toliver released an album Life of a Don, which featured Scott on songs titled "Flocky Flocky" and "You".
 On October 30, 2021, Scott closed out day 3 of Rolling Loud NYC.
 During the set he performed the unreleased song "Escape Plan" and a preview of another unreleased track off Utopia.
-In November 2021, he announced new music to be released on November 5, 2021; he was believed to release a project reportedly titled Dystopia, but instead he released a two-song single "ESCAPE PLAN / MAFIA".
+In November 2021, he announced new music to be released on November 5, 2021; he was believed to release a project reportedly titled Dystopia, but instead he released a two-song single "Escape Plan / Mafia".